-The San Antonio gold project is a past-producing oxide copper mine.
-In 2020, following the acquisition, the Company concentrated its efforts in obtaining the required permits and amendments to the permits to perform its activities.
+The San Antonio Gold Project is a past-producing oxide copper mine.
+In 2020, following acquisition of this project, the Company concentrated its efforts in obtaining the required permits and amendments to the permits to perform its activities.
 The Company has filed preventive reports for the processing of the gold stockpile on site and for a drilling program for the Sapuchi, Golfo de Oro and California zones.